grahamvickers/vickers_graham_portfolio/README.md

 * Safari - Google fonts not loading
 * Contact form - Contactact form in hbs is not set up to recieve mail, may add nodemailer to complete it.
-* Data: portfolio area is loading from the db, project 'read more' still not working.
+* Data - portfolio area is loading from the db, project 'read more' still not working.

 ## Authors